linck5/subtitle-editor-back/docs/db-relational-model.md

 artt --> efrstt>User edits a subtitle]

 efrstt --> cb[Create a branch]
-cb --> arttu[Put a reference to the tree in the user's branch] arttu --> acttb[Add a collaborator to the branch referencing the user] acttb --> sinpro[Set branch field `status` to IN_PROGRESS] sinpro --> cc[Create a new commit for the branch]
+cb --> sbcfb[Set the base commits for the branch] sbcfb --> arttu[Put a reference to the branch in the user] arttu --> acttb[Add a collaborator to the branch referencing the user] acttb --> sinpro[Set branch field `status` to IN_PROGRESS] sinpro --> cc[Create a new commit for the branch]